unpc2026/diaryasprogrammer/README.md

 ---

-## Manual vs external knowledge separation
+## Manual vs External Knowledge Separation

 Any information that is not clearly described in the official documentation text itself, but is known from: